In this article...

 Companies use workflow management software (WfM or WfMS) to automate and facilitate the movement of documents and forms between companies, stakeholders, and teams.
-Beginning in the mid 1990s, companies have used WfMS to hasten document sharing and automatically fill forms that previously required redundant processes.
+Companies use WfMS to hasten document sharing and automatically fill forms that previously required redundant processes.
 WfM programs remove manual steps that would otherwise slow time to ship for manufacturing, health, education, service, and many more industries.

 As an added benefit, many companies experience what’s known as the workflow management paradox.
 Companies that go through the process of implementing a WfM software will find that they actually need a different system of productivity, but would not have recognized that fact without trying to implement the software.